What Does a Creative Designer Do?

 A creative designer usually starts in an entry-level position such as an assistant designer.
 After gaining experience, you may move up to a mid-level one, followed by a senior-level role such as senior designer before becoming a creative director.
 As a creative director, you oversee a small team of artists, designers, and other creatives within a company.
 The director level is usually the highest rank available for creative designers.

 Start building job-ready design skills to start your career as a creative designer.
-Consider taking online courses on Coursera like the Google UX Design Professional Certificate.
-This certificate will prepare you to follow the design process, understand the basics of UX research, and create a professional UX portfolio.
-The courses included are 100 per cent and are available to beginners that have no prior experience in this field.
+Consider taking online courses on Coursera, like the Google UX Design Professional Certificate.
+Prepare for an entry-level role in graphic and creative design in as little as six months.
+A Professional Certificate could show employers that you have learned the skills necessary to perform the job.

 Editorial Team